Kyriosity/read-write/README+/pencraft/README+/essays/README+/Tests-Big_Watershed.md

 </td></tr></table>

 The LECTION and deabbreviation alone (<a href="https://en.wikipedia.org/wiki/Test-driven_development">Test Driven <b>Development</b></a><sup><b>w</b></sup>) didn't settle the doubt, I searched by <kbd>T D D</kbd> and fairly retrospected the found.\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>Albeit being energetic in the recherche I couldn't go through the best part of treatises.
-There must be the same findings, but better, and there could be better alternating visions.</sub>
+There must be the better findings, and there could be better alternating visions.</sub>

 Presentations and lectures favored _development_ with design as a natural<sup>🌵</sup> derivative, not much bothering about distinction and some even exploited both terms interchangeably.
 Books and tutorials inclined more toward techniques, patterns, and testing frameworks.\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🌵</sup> <sub>**Natural** since any complete snippet can't escape design or must fit into the given.</sub>